 “A data fabric and a data mesh both provide an architecture to access data across multiple technologies and platforms, but adata fabric is technology-centric, while a data mesh focuses on organizational change.”

 This insightful quote by Serra signals that data fabric is more about managing data technologies (integration architecture), while data mesh is more about managing people and processes.
-Well, that’s good start in understanding the two different approaches to Data Management.
+Well, that’s a good start in understanding the two different approaches to Data Management.

-According to Mark Beyer, a Gartner Analyst:
+According to Mark Beyer, a Gartner analyst, business leaders must prioritize understanding data fabric architecture:

 “The emerging design concept called ‘data fabric’ can be a robust solution to ever-present data management challenges, such as the high-cost and low-value data integration cycles, frequent maintenance of earlier integrations, the rising demand for real-time and event-driven data sharing and more.”

-Two Views of Data: Data as a Byproduct vs Data as a Product
+Two Views of Data: Data as a Byproduct vs. Data as a Product

 According to Gartner, data fabric is an abstract concept “integrating data with connected data processes.”
 In data fabric, data is treated more as a byproduct of superior data-integration technologies, where the means to an end makes all the difference.
 In data mesh, data is created in a silo and treated as a “product,” a critical asset in the enterprise Data Management process.